Business

 What skills will I gain from studying Business?

-Students will develop a broad understanding of the range of activities businesses undertake to compete and be successful in the local, national and global economy.
-In addition, students will learn to analyse various business scenarios, identify the key issues facing different businesses and make recommendations as to what approach the business should take to achieve its objectives.
+Students will develop a broad understanding of the range of activities businesses undertake to compete and be successful in a wide range of business organisations.
+In addition, students will learn to analyse a multitude of business scenarios, identify the key issues facing each and making recommendations as to what approach the business should take to achieve its objectives

 Where can Business lead?